Workiva/react-dart/README.md

 Return values for Dart components, DOM components and JavaScript components are different.
 For a Dart component, you get an instance of the Dart class of the component.
 For primitive components (like DOM elements), you get the DOM node.
-For JavaScript composite components, you get a `JsObject` representing the react component.
+For JavaScript composite components, you get a `ReactElement` representing the react component.

 If you want to work with DOM nodes of dart or JS components instead, you can call top level method `findDOMNode` on anything the ref returns.